A Unified Approach to Quantum Key Leasing with a Classical Lessor: Introduction

 Now going back to the security proof: the watermarking security requires that if an adversary given $\sk(a)$ (where the mark $a$ is chosen by the adversary) generates a (possibly quantum) "decryptor" that can correctly decrypt a ciphertext of a uniformly random message with probability $\epsilon$, then we can extract $a$ from the decryptor with probability $\epsilon-\negl(\secpar)$.\footnote{This security guarantee is weaker than standard watermarking security, but is sufficient for our purpose.\fuyuki{I added this footnote.}} This even holds if the decryptor is a QPT algorithm that has an auxiliary quantum state, as in our scenario.
 Therefore, we can use a successful quantum decryptor to extract the marked pre-image $a_0$ or $a_1$.

-Moreover, we show that a similar extractability holds even in the parallel settting where many instances of the scheme (under different public keys and marking keys $\pk,\msk$'s.)
+Moreover, we show that a similar extractability holds even in the parallel setting where many instances of the scheme under independently generated keys.
 That is, if the decryptor succeeds in decryption simultaneously for all instances with probability $\epsilon$, then we should succeed in simultaneously extracting the marks with probability $\epsilon-\negl(\secp)$.
-Recall that in our final SKL protocol, the secret key $\qsk$ contains of $n$ number of independently generated keys $\qsk_i$.
+Recall that in our final SKL protocol, the secret key $\qsk$ contains $n$ independently generated keys $\qsk_i$.
 We will extract the watermarked preimages $a_{i,b_i}$ from all of them using the parallel extraction property.

 \paragraph{Cut-and-choose adaptive hardcore bit} To make the final security reduction go through, we need to perform a reduction where the reduction plays as the adversary in a security game regarding the NTCF and hopes to leverage the PKE-SKL adversary to break the security of NTCF, namely the adaptive hardcore bit property previously mentioned.